 Find out our first thoughts on the Nikon Df and the Sony A7 and A7R, plus hear from Vale of Evesham Camera Club secretary John Kellet on Photo2014 and Photographic Alliance Great Britain president, Leo Rich on what the PAGB stands for and what it means to you and your club.

 Christmas is almost here!
 Our Buyers’ Guide ensures you don’t have to rely on Santa for these great bits of kit.
 We take a look at Wi-Fi in cameras and see if it can really help you as a photographer.
 Also On Test this issue – travel-sized cameras and super-wide zoom lenses.

 In the very first issue of Photography News we put the Olympus OM-D E-M1 and the Canon EOS 7D to the test, speak to photographer Neil Buchan-Grant and talk you through the basics of Adobe Lightroom, in part one of our monthly tutorials.

-Subscribe to the Photography News newsletter to get the latest issue and more delivered to your inbox.
+Subscribe to the Photography News newsletter to get the latest issue of the magazine, news, special offers, occasional surveys and carefully selected partner offerings delivered direct to your inbox.

 You currently have access to a subset of Twitter API v2 endpoints and limited v1.1 endpoints (e.g. media post, oauth) only.
 If you need access to this endpoint, you may need a different access level.
 You can learn more here: https://developer.twitter.com/en/portal/product